ucldc/ucldc-docs/docs/dams/faq.md

 ### <a name="faq18">18.
 If CDL and the Libraries decide to move to another platform for the shared DAMS, is there a strategy for migrating content out of Nuxeo to the new solution?</a>

-Nuxeo supports batch exporting of metadata, with references to associated content files in Amazon S3, through its administrative user interface as well as through its API.
+Nuxeo supports batch exporting of metadata, with references to associated content files in Amazon S3, through its administrative user interface as well as <a href="https://registry.cdlib.org/documentation/docs/technical-docs/nuxeo-api/">through its API</a>.
 Hence, we have flexible options for migrating content from Nuxeo to another platform.